alexjvr1/UKButterflies/README.md

 Count the number of subset regions files:
 ```
 ls regions* >> regions.names

+#remove the top line "regions", as we only want to count the subset files
+#you can use nano for this.

+#then count the number of subset files
 cat regions.names |wc -l

 ##remember to keep only the subset regions names in the regions.names file.
 ```